-We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements until the end of the third quarter of 2019.
+We believe that our existing cash and cash equivalents, amounting to €49.2 million as of March 31, 2018, will enable us to fund our operating expenses and capital expenditure requirements until the end of the third quarter of 2019.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 In any event, we have to raise additional capital to pursue preclinical and clinical activities, obtain regulatory approval for, and to commercialize our product candidates.